Har Mar Superstar: Sexual assault accusations

-In March 2021, three women anonymously accused Tillmann of sexual misconduct, followed by a "collective of 7 survivors" who said they had experienced sexual misconduct by Tillmann, ranging from "pointed inappropriate sexual comments and grooming to physical sexual assault."
-Tillmann issued a since-deleted statement addressing the allegations on social media, denying the details posted by the first accuser and addressing the others by admitting to "conduct that was harmful, abusive, and selfish", but denying an accusation of sexual assault from 2016, saying, "I am deeply sorry to anyone who feels I've hurt them; what matters here is not my feelings or perspective but to take these statements seriously and respectfully."
+In March 2021, three unnamed women accused Tillmann of sexual misconduct in the Star Tribune after a statement of "a collective of survivors and allies" was distributed via social media, alleging that a total of seven individuals had experienced sexual misconduct by Tillmann, ranging from "pointed inappropriate sexual comments and grooming to physical sexual assault."
+Tillmann issued a since-deleted statement addressing the allegations on social media, denying the sexual assault allegation and addressing the others by referring to potential "conduct that was harmful, abusive, and selfish", saying "I am deeply sorry to anyone who feels I've hurt them; what matters here is not my feelings or perspective but to take these statements seriously and respectfully."

-The Star Tribune published an additional anonymous accusation in a follow-up article, as well as reports of a brewery severing business ties.
-The West Central Tribune reported Tillmann's ousting as a partner at Moorhead, Minnesota bar Harold's on Main; the bar released a statement on Facebook saying: "At Harold's, we believe Women.
+The Star Tribune published a fourth anonymous accuser's narrative in a follow-up article, and reported a brewery severing business ties.
+The West Central Tribune reported Tillmann's ousting as a partner at Moorhead, Minnesota, bar Harold's on Main; the bar released a since-deleted statement on Facebook saying: "At Harold's, we believe Women.
 We take the accusations against our business partner Sean Tillmann very seriously.
 Upon learning of these accusations last week, we swiftly asked for Sean's resignation and immediate dismissal from our business."